-The “Bottom” Line: Along with eating fermented foods daily, I highly recommend this or another squatting device as part of a holistic way to practice healthy digestion and elimination.
+The “Bottom” Line: Along with eating fermented foods daily, I highly recommend retrofitting your toilet with a squatting stool like Squatty Potty as part of a holistic way to practice healthy digestion and elimination.*

 A few years ago, while camping in a primitive area, I had to do my business, and out of necessity (no bathroom), I reverted to the primal position employed by we bipeds– squatting.
 This, of course, is the way humans have been “doing their business” for eons before the advent of the Western toilet.
 (And in many non-Western parts of the world, squatting is still the norm.)
 One thing I noted was just how good my body felt afterwards.
 I was chatting with my brother about the experience (who else but with family can you talk about these things?) and he mentioned a new product that simulates a squatting position.
 I googled it and ordered it within minutes.

 Stick with me here, folks.
 The mission of Fermenters Club is to improve people’s lives by promoting the benefits of living foods and to create communities that are connected through their guts.
 To me, proper elimination techniques are quite literally, the “natural extension” of a healthy gut.
 I mean, would you build a super-fast, state-of-the-art waterslide, and then install an awkward, sharp turn at the very last section?
 Okay, I admit that’s a crude example, but it illustrates my point. 🙂

 The basic principle of squatting versus sitting while eliminating is purely physiological.
 Note the difference:

 There are many ways to accommodate this proper position.
 You could install your own squat toilet (what would the neighbors say?); remove your toilet altogether and replace it with…nothing/a hole in the floor; or you could wear groovy 1970’s platform shoes while you’re on the john (goldfish optional).